kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 When it cycles into silence
-I can just make out the distant birds like an afterthought, a memory of the place this used to be
+I can just make out the distant birds like an afterthought, a memory of the place this was before

 Before the concrete flowed
 Before this land was made featureless

-Mountains displaced by
-towers of purified stone
+Before mountains were displaced by towers of purified stone
-Cycles now threatened by
+Before cycles were threatened
-the pursuit of permanence
+by the pursuit of permanence

 But it wasn't for not, this covering of the earth for now I have this box which keeps the world outside its walls and the musky air in

-Where the sun is three rectangles in a white and rigid sky and the green that I seek comes in planters and frames
+Now the sun is three rectangles in a white and rigid sky and the green I so seek comes in planters and frames

-I don't want to be here, so why do they? my new neighbors
+I don't want to be here
+so why do they?
-—the masked bandits
+the masked bandits
 who play beneath the floor

 Living amongst the foundation